sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 Vayanos (2002), Brunnermeier and Pederson (2009), Nagel (2012): asset prices inversely related to risk aversion and funding costs

-They proxy aggregate order flow for increases in market-wide inventory and the TED spread for dealers' funding costs. -- This explains 13.9% of the variation in the PCA component --
+They proxy aggregate order flow for increases in market-wide inventory and the TED spread for dealers' funding costs. <span style="color:blue"> This explains 13.9% of the variation in the PCA component.</span>

 _Dealing with systematic search frictions_